 In addition to the mentioned risk management processes, the company also conducts ORSA as defined in its own risk and solvency assessment policy.
-ORSA is a process which includes the identification of the differences between the Group's risk profile and the assumptions of the standard formula, the own assessment of solvency needs, capital adequacy projections, stress tests and scenarios, and the link between the risk profile and capital management.
+ORSA is a process that includes identification of the differences between the Group's risk profile and the assumptions of the standard formula, the own assessment of solvency needs, capital adequacy projections, stress tests and scenarios, and the establishment of the link between the risk profile and capital management.
 In ORSA, all material risks are assessed, whether quantifiable or not, that may have an impact on the operations of the Group from either an economic or a regulatory perspective.

-The ORSA process is conducted on the individual Group company and the Group levels, and both are strongly interconnected.
+The ORSA process is conducted at the individual company and Group levels, and both are strongly interconnected.
 The EU-based Group companies and the Group are required to report to the regulator on their ORSA.
 Following is a presentation of the Group ORSA.

-The ORSA is conducted primarily in order to understand the own risk profile, the standard formula and to analyse the impact of the changes in the risk profile in the business planning period on capital adequacy.
+The ORSA is primarily conducted to understand the own risk profile and the standard formula, and to analyse the impact of the changes in the risk profile on capital adequacy over the next three years.
 ORSA is an integral part of the decision-making process and contributes to the Group's key decisions and business strategy being adopted with consideration of risks and associated capital requirements.
 Based on the Group ORSA results, we also check the compliance of the business strategy with the risk strategy.
-This establishes the links between the business strategy, the risks taken in the short, medium and longer term, the capital requirements arising from those risks, and capital management.
+This establishes the links between the business strategy, the risks taken in the short, medium and longer term, the capital requirements arising from those risks and capital management.

 The Group generally conducts the full ORSA on an annual basis.
-However, in case of a major change in the risk profile or eligible own funds that has not been anticipated in the business plan, an ad hoc ORSA is conducted.
+However, in the case of a major change in the risk profile or eligible own funds that has not been anticipated in the business plan, an ad hoc ORSA is conducted.
 The management and supervisory boards review and confirm the ORSA report (at least) on an annual basis.
 The Group reports (at least) annually to the regulator on the ORSA.